The Physical Impact of Depression or Anxiety

 However, assuming you have done this, and there are no other explanations for your physical symptoms, it may be time to discuss the possibility of psychological causes for your symptoms with a counsellor.
 At this point, some self-help strategies can be important.

 It is also important to acknowledge, however, that simply because there isn’t a physical explanation for a physical symptom, that doesn’t make it any less real or important.
-If you feel nauseous because of anxiety, the feeling of nausea is just as real as if it were, say, a gastric infection – nausea is nausea, whatever the cause.
+If you feel nauseous because of anxiety, the feeling of nausea is just as real and frightening as if it were, say, a gastric infection – nausea is nausea, whatever the cause.

 It is all too easy to pass off physical health problems with “oh, it’s just depression”, or “it’s just anxiety”.
 There is no “just” in it: our physical and mental health have equal importance.

 Monitoring Your Daily Routines

 Daily habits relating to sleep, eating, exercise, alcohol- and drug-consumption, relaxation and socialising do not operate in isolation – eating and exercise can affect sleep patterns, and sleep patterns can in turn affect motivation for exercise or socialising, for example.

 A very useful first step is to use a ‘daily routine diary’ to keep a record of your sleep, eating, exercise, alcohol- and drug-consumption, relaxation habits, and social contact over the course of a week.